b1gfacecat/Hackintosh-EFI-Asus-Zephyrus-S-GX531/README.md

 This EFI is suitable for [ASUS ROG Zephyrus S GX531GS](https://www.asus.com/us/ROG-Republic-Of-Gamers/ROG-Zephyrus-S-GX531) and may also work on the whole GX531 family (GX531GX/GX531GV/GX531GW/GX531GM)

-Supports from 10.13.6(17G2112) ~ 10.15 Beta (19A582a) or higher
+Supports from 10.13.6(17G2112) ~ 10.15 (19A583) or higher

 ## How Can I Build this EFI

-> Although I offer release achieves for the EFI, I don't update them often
+> Although I provide release achieves for the EFI, I don't update them often

 1. Clone this repo
 1. Run the following commands in your termianl